Jana Volaric wins the KNCV-Backer prize 2022

-Besides the outstanding quality of the research, the layout of the thesis and the apparent simplicity and clarity of the text convinced the jury to declare this thesis as the winner of the 2016 Backer-KNCV prize.
+The outstanding quality of the synthetic work, the clearly written thesis, and the impact the results will have on the application of switches in biological systems convinced the jury to declare this thesis as the winner of the 2022 KNCV-Backer prize.

 Award winners of previous years